|preached||May 13, 2014|

 |added||May 20, 2013|

 According to Romans 2:4, God's kindness is meant to lead us to repentance.
-But have you ever considered the patience of God?
-Join us in looking at examples throughout scripture that illustrate God's merciful patience toward sinners who deserve nothing but immediate judgment.
+Alistair Begg considers examples throughout Scripture that illustrate God's merciful patience toward sinners who deserve nothing but immediate judgment.
+In meditating on the patience of God, we are reminded of His great goodness in providing a Savior for sin and challenged to pray with patience and persistence for those who do not know Christ.

 |preached||October 8, 2012|